Two-dimensional topological paramagnets protected by $\mathbb{Z}_3$ symmetry: Properties of the boundary Hamiltonian: Conformal properties of the edge model

 with $\partial_\pm = \partial_t \pm \nabla_p$.
 After excluding the analytically known relation $\partial_{-}{j^+ }+\partial_+{j^- }=2\partial_\mu j^\mu = 0$ we are left with equation $\partial_{-}{j^+ }-\partial_+{j^- } = 0$.
 The latter can be written as

 in our discrete case.
 We use the same numerical approach to test the validity of the conjecture in the {\em thermodynamic} limit.
-The dependence of matrix elements for both the commutator and the difference terms on system size $N$ for $N\in\{3,4,...,15\}$ is presented in Fig.\ref{com_jj}.
+The dependence of matrix elements for the both commutator and difference terms on the system size $N$ for $N\in\{3,4,...,15\}$ is presented in \reff{com_jj}.
 It has some instabilities, but it is clear that their upper limit exponentially decreases as $e^{-N/6}$, implying the same decay for the overall expression.